Gleghorn-Lab/Mixture-of-Experts-Sentence-Similarity/README.md

 * Extending BERT models with N experts copied from their MLP section is highly effective for fine-tuning on downstream tasks, including multitask or multidomain data.
 * N experts are exactly as effective as N individual models trained on N domains for sentence similarity tasks.
 * Small BERT models are not more effective with N experts, likely due to small shared attention layers.
 Our data supports that this threshold may be roughly 100 million parameters.
 * Enforced routing of experts can be handled with added special tokens for sentence-wise routing or token type IDs for token-wise routing, even when the router is a single linear layer.
 Enforced routing can also be accomplished by passing a list of desired indices.
+Mutual information based loss with top-k outputs also works well to correlate expert activation with specific types of data.
+*
 * Cocitation networks are highly effective for gathering similar niche papers.
 * Using dot product with a learned temperature may be a more effective contrastive loss than standard Multiple Negatives Ranking loss.